Thoughts on Acehnese coffee and the trading system here, written from Banda Aceh, October 2019.Read More

 The dreaded "potato defect" is another great challenge to producing top coffees in both Rwanda and Burundi.
 The defect is so named because it smells like an old, sprouted potato in the cup.
 The problem is specific to the East African lake areas of Kivu, and is also found in Congo coffees.
 This off-flavor is caused by a bacterial agent that enters the cherry skin and produces a pyrazine chemical toxin that binds to the forming green beans.
 The bacterial transmission is often brought into the fruit by the Antestia bug, a type of coffee berry borer insect that is attracted to sugars in the coffee fruit.
 But anything that pierces the cherry wall can allow the bacteria to enter and eventually release the the nasty pyrazine.

-Besides removing the green beans that have been attacked by the Antestia bug, there is no mechanical way to identify and remove these beans.
+Besides removing the green beans that have been attacked by the Antestia bug, there is still no mechanical way to identify and remove these beans.
 The result is that, even with top coffees, an occasional cup will have this potato taste.
-It's tragic, given how good the coffee can be.
-But farmers that manage their trees well, harvest all the ripe cherry, and do not allow cherry to fall to the ground, will have much lower incidence of potato defect.
+But farmers that manage their trees well, harvest all the ripe cherry, pick out any scored or pierced cherries, and do not allow cherry to fall to the ground will have much lower incidence of potato defect.
+And it seems like we see less and less of it each year.
+It's a bummer to get a potato cup, but in our opinion, a problem worth managing given the cup quality.

 The coffees of Rwanda and Burundi have a lot going for them in terms of roasting.
 For starters, their bourbon pedigrees grown at great altitudes lend to a crisp yet balanced brightness and long sustained sweetness.
 But we all know that the best qualities of any coffee are latent and not intrinsic and take a good deal of effort to ensure that those qualities can be front and center.
 I love to put these coffees next to bourbons from Central America and look at how similar yet varied they are side by side.
 Roasting wise, they are extremely similar in how they take the heat, but I feel like the Rwanda and Burundis benefit the most from some specific roast profiles.